Here you can find helpful answers to questions considering the application process for the M.A. program »Integrated Design Research«.

 Unfortunately, we are not able to give individual explanations for the rejections because of the large number of applications.
 We apologize for any inconvenience and encourage you to apply again next year.

-Please note that if hold a german degree, you do not have to apply to Uni-Assist.
-Please double check your eligibility.
-Specific country requirements can be found on their site: http://www.uni-assist.de/several-countries.html
+Please note that if you hold a German undergraduate degree, you do not have to apply to uni-assist.

-All further questions can be answered on their FAQ website: http://www.uni-assist.de/FAQ-en.html
+All further questions can be answered on their FAQ website.